 If you can’t describe the context, you’re not ready to plan entries.

-Step 2: Pull 2–4 key levels (support/resistance that actually matter)
+Step 2: Pull 2 to 4 key levels (support/resistance that actually matter)

 Ask the AI to find the few levels you’d be willing to trade from.
 Good levels are typically: